ohtrobinson/ohtrobinson/steamid.md

 # How to find your Steam ID
 Finding your Steam ID is easy, however not always intuitive at first glance.
-This guide will show you how to find your Steam ID in X easy steps.
+This guide will show you how to find your Steam ID in 7 easy steps.

+### What do we use your Steam ID for?
+The main purpose of your Steam ID is to add you to the server whitelist.
+If you don't provide a valid Steam ID, we can't whitelist you!

+The bot also stores your Steam ID.
+This is so, if need be, we can change things about you in-game, for example, changing your rank.
+And if worst comes to worst, we also store your Steam ID just in case we need to revoke your verification for whatever reason.

+### Guide

 First, you'll want to head to [steamid.io](https://steamid.io).